veliovgroup/spiderable-middleware/docs/meteor.md

 ## Get $50 off pre-rendering service

-For Meteor-folks who read documentation to the very end — get $50 off your second purchase at __ostr.io__, use [this link](https://ostr.io/signup/gCZWjiBScePWrnnDr) to sign up. *Valid only for new users.*
+For Meteor-folks who read documentation to the very end — get $50 off the second purchase at __ostr.io__, use [this link](https://ostr.io/signup/gCZWjiBScePWrnnDr) to sign up. *Valid only for new users.*